WICG/scheduling-apis/README.md

 Some of the above could be addressed with JS library except for changing browser's target frame rate, as well as accurately knowing what the current target rate is.

+### Why a standardized JS library (LAPI)?
+Above covers gaps in the platform, in addition there are other problems that a standardized JS scheduling library would address:
+#### i.
+Easier to use disparate set of scheduling APIs
+Too many disparate scheduling APIs (rAF, rIC, settimeout) that require managing time budgets and bookkeeping -- that developers can’t understand when/how to use correctly.
+#### ii.
+Address userspace “coordination” issue (multi-actor problem)
+JS needs to cooperatively schedule between different parts of the app, and they need a common set of priorities for tasks.
+Some parts of the app may be using a JS scheduler with priorities but other parts of the app may not or may use a different priority mechanism (eg. embedded libraries).
+So low priority work in one system can get prioritized over high priority work in another.\
+Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68 TODO(panicker): verify that this can be addressed with LAPI.

+#### iii.
+Easier to reason about and track priority
+JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.

+#### iv.
+Dynamically update task priority and cancelling tasks
+The priority of a posted task is not static and can change after posting.
+For instance work that was initially post as opportunistic prefetching, can become urgent if the current user interaction needs it.\
+Eg. React Scheduler uses expiration time instead of priority, so the times can dynamically update, and expired tasks are the highest priority.
+TODO(panicker): To what extent can this be addressed with LAPI vs. platform support

+## TODO: Placeholder for proposals

+## Appendix: Scheduler case studies
+### Case study 1: Maps’ Job Scheduler
+The scheduler attempts to render at the native framerate (usually ~60fps) but falling back to unit fractions of the native framerate (e.g. 1/2 native at ~30fps, 1/3 native at ~20fps, etc) if the native framerate cannot be achieved.
+It works by classifying all work into several stages:
+1. Input: updating model state in response to user input.
+2. Animation: updating model state based on the current time.
+3. Rendering: drawing to the screen based on current model state.
+4. Other: everything else
+Note that 1, 2, and 3 must be done on every frame and is scheduled via rAF, everything else does not need to be done on every frame and is scheduled either through rIC OR in deferred manner to yield to the browser (postmessage after rAF, or settimeout 0).
+In response to events, Jobs of one of these types are created and scheduled with the JobScheduler to be run.

+### Case-study 2: React Scheduler
+TODO: ...